2.4.2.2. DAQ Viewer

 • open: Load data previously saved with the save button

-• showsettings: Display or hide some settings
+• showsettings: Display or hide hardware/software advanced settings

-2.4.2.2.2.3.
+2.2.2.2.2.3.
 Main settings

 settings

-Fig. 2.12 Typical DAQ_Viewer Main settings.
+Fig. 2.14 Typical DAQ_Viewer Main settings.

 • DAQ type: readonly string recalling the DAQ type used